is a virus that is transmitted to humans through mosquito bites.

 - Have problems with the thymus or have had their thymus removed

-- Are pregnant (theoretical risk to the developing fetus)—Talk to your doctor about the risks and benefits of the vaccine if you are traveling to a high-risk area.
+- Are pregnant—Talk to your doctor about the risks and benefits of the vaccine if you are traveling to a high-risk area.
 If you are vaccinated, your doctor may use a blood test to confirm immunity.

 - Are breastfeeding—If you are traveling to high-risk areas, talk to your doctor about the vaccine.